-As a member of the academic and research community, Trinity Western University endorses the principles set out in the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS 2) 2018, http://www.pre.ethics.gc.ca/eng/policy-politique_tcps2eptc2 2018.html, and this document describes how TWU will apply Tri-Council policy.
-These ethical standards include respect for human dignity, respect for free and informed consent, respect for vulnerable persons, provision for privacy and confidentiality (for both participants and researchers), respect for justice and inclusiveness, balancing harms and benefits, and minimizing potential harms and maximizing potential benefits to participants.
+As a member of the academic and research community, Trinity Western University endorses the principles set out in the Tri-Council Policy Statement: Navigating the Ethics of Human Research.

+Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans - TCPS 2 (2022).

+This document describes how TWU will apply Tri-Council policy.
+These ethical standards include respect for human dignity, respect for free and informed consent, respect for vulnerable persons, provision for privacy and confidentiality (for both participants and researchers), respect for justice and inclusiveness, balancing harms, and benefits, and minimizing potential harms and maximizing potential benefits to participants.
 Trinity Western University recognizes its responsibility to promote the highest ethical standards in compliance with the Tri-Council Policy Statement in the conduct of research involving human participants.
 The mandate of the Human Research Ethics Board (HREB) is to approve, reject, propose modifications to, or terminate any proposed or ongoing research involving human participants as to compliance with Tri-Council policy.
 The purpose of ethical review is to ensure that individual or collective rights of human participants are protected, and that participants in research are not exposed to emotional or moral harms or inappropriate physical harms and that the standards of the Tri-Council are maintained.

-For more specific ethical guidelines and principles, please read the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans.
+For more specific ethical guidelines and principles, please read the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans - TCPS 2 (2022).